Sausage and Swiss Mini Quiches

 - 1/2 cup shredded Swiss cheese

-- Roll puff pastry to 1/8-in. thickness.
+- Preheat oven to 400°.
+Roll puff pastry to 1/8-in. thickness.
 Cut out twenty four 2-1/2-in. circles from each sheet.
 Press onto the bottoms and up the sides of greased miniature muffin cups.

 - In a large skillet, cook the sausage, onions, red pepper and garlic over medium heat until meat is no longer pink; drain.
 Spoon into pastry cups.